Extreme events in dynamical systems and random walkers: A review: Formation of extreme events in dynamical systems

 \subsection{Isolated (uncoupled) dynamical systems}

-One of the vital characteristics of extreme events is its aperiodic irregular occurrences.
-This striking feature of extreme events makes the chaotic dynamical system\ \cite{dudkowski2016hidden,sayeed2020behavioral,jafari2015recent,ray2020another,nag2020hidden,vaidyanathan2015analysis} a prominent candidate for studying such a non-equilibrium phenomenon.
+One of the vital characteristics of extreme events is its irregular occurrences.
+This striking feature of extreme events makes the chaotic dynamical systems\ \cite{dudkowski2016hidden,sayeed2020behavioral,jafari2015recent,ray2020another,nag2020hidden,vaidyanathan2015analysis} a prominent candidate for the studies of such a non-equilibrium phenomenon.
 Here, we review the nonlinear processes that lead to extreme events in isolated, {\it i.e.}, uncoupled dynamical systems.